 Dina Litovsky is a Ukrainian-born photographer living in New York City since 1991.
 Dina's imagery can be described as visual sociology.
-Her work examines different aspects of contemporary culture, often focusing on subcultures and social gatherings.
+Her work explores the idea of leisure, often focusing on subcultures and social gatherings.

-Selected exhibitions include group and solo shows at the Museum of the City of New York; Noordelicht Festival, Netherlands; Annenberg Space for Photography, LA; Anastasia Photo Gallery, NYC; Australian Center of Photography, The Fence, USA; Tanto Tempo Gallery, Japan; LightFactory Museum, Charlotte; BlueProject Foundation, Barcelona and Snap!
-Orlando, Florida.
+Selected exhibitions include group and solo shows at the Museum of the City of New York; Noordelicht Festival, Netherlands; Annenberg Space for Photography, LA; Anastasia Photo Gallery, NYC; Australian Center of Photography, The Fence, USA; Tanto Tempo Gallery, Japan; LightFactory Museum, Charlotte.

 Dina holds a bachelor in psychology from NYU and an MFA in photography from the School of Visual Arts, NY